Adjam93/threejs-model-viewer/README.md

 - Apply phong shading mode and increase/decrease the shininess level
 - View model in x-ray
 - Apply glow outline to model and set the colour of the glow model
-- Set background colour of the renderer and/or set selected image to be the background
+- Set background colour of the renderer or set selected image to be the background
 - Auto-rotate the model and adjust the rotation speed
 - Scale the model up and down
 - Add view helpers such as bounding box, square/circular grid underneath model and an axis